 [LUM#3] The university at the bedside of secularism

-Giving new meaning to the concept of secularism: a crucial challenge that the university is tackling with two dedicated training courses open to professionals.
+Restoring meaning to the concept of secularism: a crucial challenge that the university is tackling through two dedicated courses open to professionals.

 "Secularism: an outdated idea?"
-However provocative it may seem, the question posed last October on a public radio station has the merit of shedding light on a reality: in the France of 2016, secularism is no longer taken for granted.
-Challenged, questioned, the old lady is looking for a second wind, 111 years after its consecration by the law of separation of church and state.
-At issue is the impression that its principles are out of touch with today's more complex social reality.
-And a growing inability to instill a sense of cohesion throughout society.
+As provocative as it may seem, the question posed last October on public radio has the merit of shedding light on a reality: in France in 2016, secularism can no longer be taken for granted.
+Challenged and questioned, the old lady is looking for a second wind, 111 years after its consecration by the law separating church and state.
+At issue is the impression that its principles are disconnected from today's more complex social reality.
+There is also a sense that it is increasingly unable to foster a feeling of cohesion throughout society.

 From principle to reality